Vespa's recipes have appeared in "Midwest Living" and "Taste of Home." She belongs to Cook's Recipe Testers for "Cook's Illustrated."

 How to Decorate Cookies

 Sugar sheets bridge the gap between cake decorating and scrapbooking.
-As seen in the Amazon capsule (above), sugar sheets can be used to personalize frosted sugar cookies for special occasions or just for fun.
+They can be used to personalize frosted sugar cookies for special occasions or just for fun.

-Available in a variety of bright colors or elegant designs, they are edible and can be cut into any design you can imagine with a pair of scissors, Exacto knife, or a stamp.
+Available in a variety of bright colors or elegant designs, they are edible and can be cut into any design you can imagine with a pair of scissors, an X-Acto knife or a stamp.
 Lay the shapes atop frosted sugar cookies or cupcakes for professional results.